satoshun/groupie-dsl/README.md

 ### usage

-These sample code uses ViewBinding
+These sample code use ViewBinding

 ### vertical orientation